-- Myeloproliferative neoplasms, JAK/StAt signalling and stem cell subversion (Professor Green).
+- Myeloproliferative neoplasms, JAK/STAT signalling and stem cell subversion (Tony Green).

-- Transcriptional networks regulating blood stem cells (Professor Göttgens).
+- Transcriptional networks regulating blood stem cells (Bertie Göttgens).

-- The pathogenesis of bone marrow failure syndromes and leukaemia (Professor Warren).
+- Pathogenesis of bone marrow failure syndromes, the ribosomopathies and leukaemia (Alan Warren).

-- The biology of leukaemia stem cells (Dr Huntly).
+- The biology of leukaemia stem cells (Brian Huntly).